 City Steam says:

 Our best seller!!.
 If you are perpetually parched, have a wicked wheeze, or just plain posses an insatiable thirst, try the Naughty Nurse.
 Sunset in color, brewed with a combination of pale and crystal malts, London yeast, and a variety of traditional English hops for a spicy, slightly bittersweet finish and a wonderful fruity and flowery aroma.

 They forgot to mention one thing about the Naughty Nurse: The finish.
 It’s downright awful.
 The bottle’s label says the aroma and taste involve licorice too.
 This beer is a mess.
-It’s not just me either – the guy at Harvey’s said the same thing about it while extolling the virtues of City Steam’s Innocence Ale (a very good IPA).

 The Nurse’s finish sticks in your throat and coats it.
 It begs for you to hock a loogie with every swallow (or politely clear your throat if you’re more delicate).
 I have found this to be the case with Naughty Nurse for 10 years going, so it’s not just one bottle or one draught one time.

 I’ll just have to see if it tastes better if I have one with a naughty Vietnamese insurance company product engineer.
 And I think I can arrange that at some point.

 Rating vs. Similar style: D-